The story of a kingdom whose birth was divinely orchestrated by the unseen hand of fate.

 This should explain the mystic affinity between the Itsekiri language and Ijebu.
-It is also said that groups from Igala in Nupe country, came in through the creek.
+It is also said that groups from Igala in Nupe country came in through the creek.

-It was during the days this exodus, that one Fifan Wandobo and his brother- Itsekiri migrated along others from Kerenmu to Ijalosan.
+It was during the days this exodus that one Fifan Wandobo and his brother, Itsekiri, migrated along others from Kerenmu to Ijalosan.

-Several of Itsekiri’s compatriots fled at the sight of the iroko ark, but Itsekiri with the other inhabitants of Okorotom quarter remained.
+Several of Itsekiri’' compatriots fled at the sight of the iroko ark but Itsekiri with the other inhabitants of Okorotom quarter remained.

 This was the beginning of a kingdom whose birth was divinely orchestrated by the unseen hand of fate.

 Undoubtedly, the rich traditional and cultural heritage of the Itsekiris is as a result of an evolution brought about by a hybrid of cultures.

 Traditionally, Itsekiri men wear long-sleeved shirts with George wrapper and coral beads.
-The women, wear George wrapper, and depending on the occasion, either have the wrapper tied on their chest or it is worn with a blouse.
+The women wear George wrapper and depending on the occasion, either have the wrapper tied on their chest or it is worn with a blouse.

-In the days of old, marriage took place through the family arrangement.
+In the olden days, marriage took place through the family arrangement.
 The groom never met with the bride before the wedding day.
-The bride is dressed in George and elaborate ornaments of coral beads, gold, and silver.
-The men are dressed in an attire called ‘Kimeje’
+The bride is dressed in George and elaborate ornaments of coral beads, gold and silver.

 Additionally, their women are known as good cooks and stories have it that they cook so well that a man can hardly resist.